amanoxsolutions/mlops-realtime-data-ingestion/resources/sagemaker/pipeline-modelmonitor-code/README.md

 ## Enabling/Disabling Monitors

-By default, all four Amazon SageMaker Model Monitor types are enabled.
+By default, only the SageMaker Model Quality Monitor type is enabled.
 However, you can disable/enable one, or more, monitor's type by setting `"Enable<Monitor-Type>Monitor"` to `"no"`, in the [staging-monitoring-schedule-config.json](staging-monitoring-schedule-config.json) and [prod-monitoring-schedule-config.json](prod-monitoring-schedule-config.json) files.